The story of Mata

 2002

 Moving on, connections and client growth: Having a decent contract to keep going, I picked up work from my networks along the way.
 One job would link me to another job, or a new client and my client base grew organically.
 Moving on from flatting in Mt Eden to buying my first home in Mt Albert.
 I moved the studio from the upstairs loft to its own room at the house and worked there for a few years until I wanted a change.
-In that time, I managed to get some great clients, Skinfood being a major client at the same time as PNZ and then continuing for many years.
+In that time, I managed to get some great clients, Skinfood an FMCG skincare brand being a major client at the same time as PNZ and then continuing for many years.
 Daisies who are still my client from 2006, thank you!
-In Motion Media thanks to Travis O’Keefe who has given me a tonne of work over the years and grew my network.
+In Motion Media, digital product design and promotion thanks to Travis O’Keefe who has given me a tonne of work over the years and grew my network.
 There were many smaller jobs along the way until the move into the Cactuslab Offices in Newmarket.

 2005

 Newmarket studio: Late 2005 Mata moves in with Cactuslab.
 Subleasing a space that was its own room and back to together with two Webmedia colleagues Matt Buchanan and Karl Von Randow.
-Straight away I do some small jobs for Cactuslab to help and then get some side projects to go along with my growing client base.
+Straight away I do some small jobs for Cactuslab to help, like Karl’s product Charles Proxy, and then get some side projects to go along with my growing client base.
 Matt B teaching Matt A CSS tricks and upping my build game - another big thanks to Matt and Karl for the extra work and the space.
-Matt is a designer who did a computer science degree, with that, a super strong technical creative with razor sharp detail.
+Matt B is a designer who has a computer science degree, with that, a super strong technical creative with razor sharp detail.
 Karl is other-wordly in his coding, while able to guage and talk to anybody at their level - a true wonder.
 To note I took over development of the Improv Bandits website in 2006 by maintaining and updating the website for Wade Jackson.
 Just like Daisies another client I still work with across many different businesses.

 New people: While in this space I have two interns come on board, Andrew Archer who came to see me just as I was leaving the home office, and Koreen Liew-Young who was working with IMM came later.